openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/Device_Plugins/GPU.rst

 .. important::

-   While working on the fine tuned model, inference may give an inaccurcy and performance drop on GPU due to the selected winograd convolutions.
-This issue can be fixed via disabling winograd convolutions, by running the code below:
+   While working on a fine tuned model, inference may give an inaccuracy and performance drop on GPU if winograd convolutions are selected.
+This issue can be fixed by disabling winograd
+   convolutions:

    .. code:: bash